Seano3/Wahadle/README.md

 Wahadle is a Wordle-like web game for identifying Warhammer 40k datasheets by comparing unit stats.
 The app uses a Supabase Edge Function to produce an aggregated dataset of datasheets and a Next.js frontend (App Router) for gameplay.

+This is not an offical Games Workshop product.
+I am just a fan of the tabletop game and though this would be a fun idea :)

 ## Features